-Disclaimer: This is intended to provide information respecting Gasoline and Motive Fuel Tax and Tobacco Tax under the Gasoline and Motive Fuel Tax Act and the Tobacco Tax Act (the Acts).
+Disclaimer: This is intended to provide information respecting the Gasoline and Motive Fuel Tax, the Carbon Emitting Product Tax and the Tobacco Tax under the Gasoline and Motive Fuel Tax Act and the Tobacco Tax Act (the Acts).
 This should not be regarded as a replacement of the laws, regulations or administrative documents to which it refers.

 Understanding Your Audit

 THIS BULLETIN PROVIDES GENERAL INFORMATION ON AUDIT PROCEDURES AND WILL ASSIST YOU IN PREPARING FOR AN AUDIT.

 - Why am I being audited?